Mindfulness & Meditation Techniques

 One-On-One Session for Emotional Balancing &

-Supporting children suffering from bullying, social integration, test & homework anxiety, schedule exhaustion, emotional trauma, ADD, ADHD, SPD, The Autistic Spectrum, and more.
+Supporting children suffering and coping with Covid-19 trauma, homeschooling frustration, bullying, social integration, test & homework anxiety, schedule exhaustion, emotional trauma, ADD, ADHD, SPD, The Autistic Spectrum, and more.

 Teresa holds various certifications specializing in Mindfulness & Meditation training.
 Including, the International Studies of Connected Kids & Renowned Mindful Teachers Program.

 Customized one-on-one sessions utilizing the breath, tactile, and cognitive techniques that teach children how to recognize their own stress triggers and understand how to self-regulate their body and emotional state.

 10 Awesome Benefits of Mindfulness & Meditation Techniques for Children & Teens: